MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/integrate-sales.md

 12. Save and publish the changes.

-13. Open Sales Hub, and select **Accounts** in the left pane.
+13. Open Sales Hub, and select **Opportunities** in the left pane.

-14. Edit an existing account or create a new account.
+14. Edit an existing opportunity or create a new opportunity.

 15. In the **Mixed-reality session** field, search for the mixed-reality session to link and select it.